Key Takeaways

 A week later Reagan recounted the sighting to Norman C. Miller, then Washington bureau chief for the Wall Street Journal.
 Reagan told Miller, "We followed it for several minutes.
 It was a bright white light.
 We followed it to Bakersfield, and all of a sudden to our utter amazement it went straight up into the heavens."
 When Miller expressed some doubt, a "look of horror came over [Reagan].
 It suddenly dawned on him . . . that he was talking to a reporter."
 Immediately afterward, according to Miller, Reagan "clammed up."

-Reagan has not discussed the incident publicly since.
+Reagan did not discuss the incident publicly thereafter.

 Advertisement